About this site's lack of design: Yes, it's supposed to look this way — I'm helping create a new sandbox theme for WordPress (see it on GitHub).

 Be kind in the comments, as our clients read this site too :-)

-11 comments on “Giving Clients Access to PSD’s”
+11 responses to “Giving Clients Access to PSD’s”

 If the client has paid for layered Photshop documents, then by all means provide them.